kinnala/scikit-fem/README.md

 In case you want to cite the library, you can use the DOI provided by [Zenodo](https://zenodo.org/badge/latestdoi/115345426).

 ## Changelog

-All notable changes to this project will be documented in this section.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).